Dropcam Telemetry Viewer v2.16

 • Dropcam Telemetry Viewer (dropcam.aat.nz) — used after the survey to synchronise footage, mark sightings, and submit reports.

-The workflow is simple: record video underwater, record your movement with GPS, then synchronise and review both together later on a laptop or desktop.
+The workflow is simple: record video underwater, record your movement with GPS, then synchronise and review both together later.
+Desktop/laptop is still best for detailed review, while phone/tablet mode supports field map use, live position, recorded-track sharing, and loading shared surveys.

 Printing the Dropcam Housing